agoes-santosa/mabar/README.md

 - **Score editing** — correct any score mid-session or from the Summary screen; all stats recalculate automatically.
 - **Player management** — mark absences before a round, swap players between courts and the sitting-out bench, or add players mid-session.
 - **Session summary** — podium (with played count per player), full leaderboard from rank #4 down, and round history.
 Add a background photo with a gradient fade effect, reposition it with a slider, and export or share as an image.
+- **Live sharing** — tap "📡 Share live" during a session to get a short link.
+Anyone who opens it sees a live read-only view: courts, scores, standings — updating in real time as rounds are saved.
+When the session ends, the link automatically shows the final summary/podium.
 - **No install needed** — runs entirely in the browser, no account or internet required after first load.
 - **Offline-friendly** — session state is saved in `localStorage` so closing the tab won't lose your data.